binraider/UmbracoCustomVBP/README.md

 #### Default document

     <add key="vbp:defaultdocument" value="index.html" />
  This is the default document, for when the user browses to a folder.
 As Azure blob storage (not the $web container, a normal one) will not look for a default document.
+It is best practice to actually have a default document in each folder - however if you don't it will attempt to load the 404 document specified in the next setting, so do make sure you 1) add a 404 file and 2) assign the path

 #### 404 File